alovajs/alovajs.github.io/docs/tutorial/06-advanced/01-in-depth/10-typescript.md

 ### Case 2

-When the response data needs to be converted by calling `transformData`, the type needs to be specified in the conversion function parameter, and then its return value type will be used as the response data type.
+When the response data needs to be converted by calling `transform`, the type needs to be specified in the conversion function parameter, and then its return value type will be used as the response data type.

 ```typescript
 interface Todo {